TravorLZH/travorlzh.github.io/_posts/2023-07-25-elliptic-functions-transformations-intro.md

 With these notations, we can demonstrate the impact of the above transformations on Jacobian elliptic functions.

-### Jacobian imaginary transformation of elliptic functions
+### Jacobi's imaginary transformation of elliptic functions

 When $\ell=k'$, it is clear that $L=K'$ and $L'=K$.
 As for elliptic functions, it follows from (5) and (10) that